 In SAFe terms, we’re now focusing on the Marketing Development Value Stream.
 The customer/buyer’s journey is the Operational Value Stream.
 We want to understand our customers’ journeys so that we can find the right marketing development value streams and create the right agile marketing teams/trains.

 Flow at various levels

 Work needs to flow at various levels in the organization.
-Starting with the team-level where each marketing team has their kanban board where they focus on all the marketing creation/development/support work they’re doing.
+Starting with the team level where each marketing team has its kanban board which focuses on all the marketing creation/development/support work they’re doing.